 - Nova or Neutron networking with floating IP support

-By default, Pivotal Application Service (PAS) deploys the number of VM instances required to run a highly available configuration of PCF.
+Note: By default, PAS deploys the number of VM instances required to run a highly available configuration of PCF.
 If you are deploying a test or sandbox PCF that does not require HA, then you can scale down the number of instances in your deployment.
 For information about the number of instances required to run a minimal, non-HA PCF deployment, see Scaling PAS.

 - If an overlay network is being used with VXLAN or GRE protocols, the MTU of the created VMs must be adjusted to the best practices recommended by the plugin vendor (if any).